Skip to content

 Apsley Cherry-Garrard: Hertfordshire's Antarctic explorer

-A look at the writings of Apsley Cherry-Garrard of Lamer, Wheathampstead who accompanied Captain Scott on his ill-fated expedition to the South Pole, 1910 – 1913.
+Journey into the frozen extremes with Apsley Cherry-Garrard of Lamer, Wheathampstead, who braved unimaginable hardships alongside Captain Scott on the ill-fated expedition to the South Pole (1910–1913).

 Land Girls, Brocket Babies and Beyond